 Your Guide to Driving Legally in Germany

-Visiting Germany: If you’re visiting for a short period, you’ll need an International Driving Permit (IDP) along with your valid South African driver’s licence.
+If you're visiting for a short period, you’ll need an International Driving Permit (IDP) along with your valid South African driver’s licence.
 You can apply for the IDP at the Automobile Association of South Africa (AA).

-Staying Longer: For stays longer than six months, you can drive legally in Germany using your South African licence and your IDP for the first six months (185 days from the date of entry into Germany).
+For stays longer than six months, you can drive legally in Germany using your South African licence and your IDP for the first six months (185 days from the date of entry into Germany).
 After that, you’ll need to convert your South African licence into a German one (Führerschein).

 Important: Rules and requirements may change, so always check the latest information using the links we’ve provided or consult your local traffic department’s website.